horovod/horovod/docs/gpus.md

 ### Advanced: Have a proprietary MPI implementation with GPU support optimized for your network?

-**Note**: This section is only relevant if you have a proprietary MPI implementation with GPU support, i.e. not Open MPI or MPICH.
+This section is only relevant if you have a proprietary MPI implementation with GPU support, i.e. not Open MPI or MPICH.
 Most users should follow one of the sections above.

 If your MPI vendor's implementation of *allreduce* operation on GPU is faster than NCCL 2, you can configure Horovod to use it instead: